Self-Hosted Personal Media Storage

 - No storage quotas.
 Users are not subject to per-user storage limits.
 Capacity planning is the operator’s problem, not the users'.

 - No illegal content.
 Users may not store content that is illegal in the operator’s jurisdiction.
+When a user lives in a different jurisdiction than the operator, the operator’s jurisdiction is the single governing law the system enforces — the operator runs the system and carries the legal exposure, so the operator’s local law sets the enforceable floor.
+Users remain independently responsible for complying with their own local laws, but the rule the operator acts on is the operator’s jurisdiction.
 The operator reserves the right to terminate a user’s access on credible evidence of a violation, even though the operator cannot inspect user content directly.

 - Off-site backup is allowed.
 Content may be replicated to an off-site location for durability, provided the off-site copy preserves the same privacy properties (no third party can read user content).